Characterization of Low-energy Ionization Signals in Silicon Detectors for the Nab Experiment: Detector Energy Calibration

 \subsection{Calibration with Radioactive Sources}

-One of the primary objectives of the data collected at Manitoba was to make an assessment of the proton response of the Nab detectors.
-Geant4 simulations were developed to model the expected energy spectra of the electron and proton sources in conjunction with data from two radioactive sources, $^{113}$Sn and $^{109}$Cd \cite{AGOSTINELLI2003250,ALLISON1610988}.
-In this section, we describe an energy calibration procedure using energies calculated from the optimized trapezoidal filter in Section~\ref{subsec:Trap_Filter_Study}.
+One of the primary objectives for the data collected at Manitoba was to make an assessment of the proton response of the Nab detectors.
+To establish the energy calibration for the proton signals, Geant4 simulations were developed to model the measured energy spectra from two radioactive sources: $^{113}$Sn and $^{109}$Cd \cite{AGOSTINELLI2003250,ALLISON1610988}.
+These were used to calibrate the spectra measured using the optimized trapezoidal filter in Section~\ref{subsec:Trap_Filter_Study}.
+Our calibration procedure resulted in overall uncertainties of roughly 0.2 keV for the ionization signals for incident proton beams, providing a sensitive tests, for example, for the expectations from various dead-layer models.

 For conversion electron spectra, we used the class of fitting functions from Ref.~\cite{LONGORIA1990308}.
-In general, each electron peak was fit with a sum of a Gaussian, higher- and lower-lying exponential functions, a step function and a linear background.
-Due to the low statistics of the $^{113}$Sn data, the higher lying exponential feature was excluded, and the step function was excluded from the higher energy peak fit.
-For x-ray spectra, we fit the sum of two Gaussians that are constrained by amplitude and intensity ratios of K$\alpha$ and K$\beta$ peaks and a second order polynomial background model.
+In general, the electron energy lines were fit to a linear background and two peaks, each consisting of a Gaussian, a lower-lying exponential, and a step function.
+The higher energy peak contains two unresolvable energy lines, so another Gaussian was included, constrained by relative energy and intensity ratios.
+For x-ray spectra, we fit the sum of two Gaussians that are constrained by energy and intensity ratios of K$\alpha$ and K$\beta$ peaks and a second order polynomial background model.
 We show the results in Fig.~\ref{fig:calibration_fits} for five pixels at $V_b$ = \SI{-300}{\volt}, that extend radially out from the center (76, 87, 97, 106, and 114 as labeled in Fig.~\ref{fig:powered_pixels}).

-From the obtained conversion electron and x-ray peak centroids (in arbitrary digitizer units), we calibrated individual detector pixels with six energy lines, three from $^{113}$Sn and three from $^{109}$Cd (Sec.~\ref{sec:rad_sources}).
+From the obtained conversion electron and x-ray peak centroids (in arbitrary ADC units), we calibrated individual detector pixels with six energy lines, three from $^{113}$Sn and three from $^{109}$Cd (Sec.~\ref{sec:rad_sources}).
 In order to include the fit results from both sources in a single calibration model, we corrected for temperature differences between the corresponding $^{113}$Sn and $^{109}$Cd datasets and corrected the conversion electron lines due to energy loss through the source foils using a Geant4 simulation.
 The corrections and results are described in the following subsections.